Fr. Frog's E-mail Philosophy

 - Don't say anything in an e-mail you wouldn't say in

 public.
-It is NOT secure.
+It is NOT secure, and everything you say survives somewhere

 - DON'T TYPE IN ALL CAPITAL LETTERS--its the equivalent